Lin2907/general-knowledge-quiz/README.md

 ### Feedback
  + User Receives an immediate feedback on each question, while the correct answer is not revealed , in order to challenge the user to play the quiz again and to improve the score while disovering the correct answers.
+ + For correct answers, the feedback is shown in green, same as the score displayed in the score area.
+If an answer is incorrect, the feedback will appear in red, again with the score visible in the same red color.

  <img src = "assets/media/feedback.png" alt = "Feedback">